List of historical sites related to the Illinois labor movement: Bloomington Labor leaders

 When Morrissey left the BRT in 1909, it had 120,000 members, held $2 million in insurance funds and had a $1.5 million strike fund.
 The union also opened a home for disabled and aged trainmen in Highland Park, Illinois in 1910.
 He was noted for his education and as a public spokesman for the rail brotherhoods.
-With a varied training in railroading, in insurance, and in labor organization work, Morrissey was in many ways the antithesis of his predecessors who had, in a powerful and brusque way, prepared the way for his analytical and judicious leadership.
-He was unusually well informed....
-This knowledge, together with his forcefulness, tact, parliamentary ability, and rare good judgment, soon made him the spokesman of all the railway Brotherhoods in their joint conferences and their leader before the public.
+With a varied training in railroading, in insurance, and in labor organization work.

 For the next five years, Morrissey worked in Chicago for the American Association of Railway Employees and Investors, which invested union funds in rail companies.
 In 1914, he became a special assistant to the president of the Chicago, Burlington and Quincy Railroad.
 Two years later he was diagnosed with a "nervous breakdown," which was actually a brain tumor.
 He died at age 54 on November 25, 1916 and is buried in Galesburg, Illinois.

 Morrissey's brothers all were politically active in local affairs and moved beyond their working-class background and the railroad.
 Brother Michael was elected Bloomington Police Magistrate, learned law, and served as a successful labor arbitrator and lawyer, becoming Bloomington postmaster during Democratic administrations.
 James Morrissey joined the Bloomington Fire Department, retiring as an assistant chief.
 John was on the Bloomington Election Commission.
 The one brother to leave town was William, who went to Denver, was active in the labor movement, wrote for the Denver Post and served on the Colorado Boxing Commission.

 1880s Childhood home of Daniel W. Tracy, IBEW leader, located at 1311 W. Walnut Street, Bloomington, Illinois.

 Daniel W. Tracy (1886–1954) was another west-side Bloomington Irish rail worker's son who achieved national leadership, as president of the International Brotherhood of Electrical Workers.
 New electric technology provided Tracy's road to success.
 After 1893 his father worked for the local street railway.
 Tracy completed grade school, worked briefly at the C&A shops and then began working for the street railways, occasionally listed as a laborer and later as an electrician.